The Bankrate promise

 You typically can only use a store credit card at that particular store or chain of stores, and whatever rewards and benefits you get are available only within the brand.
 But a co-branded credit card can be used anywhere credit cards are accepted and may offer rewards and benefits beyond its associated brand or company.

 Not necessarily.
 Some co-branded credit cards may be easier to get approved for, but approval is never guaranteed.
 Whether you apply for a regular credit card or a co-branded credit card, the issuer will take your credit score and credit history into account.
 That said, each issuer has its own application requirements and approval process, so make sure you’re aware of requirements for the card you’re applying for ahead of time.

 Yes, co-branded credit cards offer a range of special benefits and rewards associated with a particular company or brand.
 These benefits can include cash back, higher earning rates, discounts on purchases, loyalty status or other exclusive perks.
 Co-branded travel cards may also offer benefits like travel insurance, elite status, airport lounge access or concierge services.

 The bottom line

-The information about the Citi® / AAdvantage® Platinum Select® World Elite Mastercard®, Hilton Honors American Express Surpass® Card, Amazon Prime Rewards Visa Signature Card and Costco Anywhere Visa® Card by Citi has been collected independently by Bankrate.com.
-The card details have not been reviewed or approved by the card issuers.
+*Information about the Hilton Honors American Express Aspire Card and Citi® / AAdvantage® Platinum Select® World Elite Mastercard® has been collected independently by Bankrate and has not been reviewed or approved by the issuer.